devychen/GameDevFromScratch/README.md

 # Game Development: Learning from Scratch

-> A documentation of my self-learning journey to become a GAMEDEV and also an LLM Prompt Engineer.
-I might switch to other related specialties, though; I haven't finalized my decision yet.
+> A documentation of my self-learning journey to become a GAMEDEV and also an LLM Engineer.
+Might switch to other related specialties, though; I haven't finalized my decision yet.
 Nevertheless, this knowledge should still be beneficial

 #### My background:
 1. Education: